-On 6 November 2014, the Commission received terms of reference to undertake a review of the legislative mandatory reporting requirements under the Child Protection Act 1999 (Qld).
+On 6 November 2014, the Commission received terms of reference to undertake a review of the legislative mandatory reporting requirements under the Child Protection Act 1999 ('the Child Protection Act').

-The Review requires the Commission to consider:
+The Review required the Commission to:

-- whether the mandatory reporting requirements under the Child Protection Act 1999 (Qld) should be expanded to cover the early childhood and education (ECEC) sector, including long day care and family day care services and kindergartens; - if it determines that the mandatory reporting requirements should be expanded to the ECEC sector, make recommendations as to which professionals, office holders or workers within that sector should be included in the mandatory reporting scheme; and - when considering those issues, take into account the policy environment, including the Queensland Government's implementation of the recommendations of the Queensland Child Protection Commission of Inquiry.
+- consider whether the mandatory reporting requirements under the Child Protection Act should be expanded to cover the early childhood and education (ECEC) sector, including long day care and family day care services and kindergartens; - if it determines that the mandatory reporting requirements should be expanded to the ECEC sector, make recommendations as to which professionals, office holders or workers within that sector should be included in the mandatory reporting scheme; and - when considering those issues, take into account the policy environment, including the Queensland Government's implementation of the recommendations of the Queensland Child Protection Commission of Inquiry.

-The Commission released a discussion paper in July 2015 (after close of the reporting period) seeking submissions from key stakeholders and the community.
+The Commission released a discussion paper in July 2015 seeking submissions from key stakeholders and the community.
+That consultation included extensive consultation with ECEC groups and organisations, legal research academics and relevant government departments.